How Much Does Assisted Living Cost? (May 2026)

 Assisted Living Cost Breakdown

-In 2024, the average national cost of assisted living is roughly $5,665 per month.
 Due to a growing shortage of qualified caregivers, facilities must pay more to secure the right people.
-Recent hikes in minimum wage requirements and changes in overtime payment legislation are also increasing assisted living costs.
+Ongoing increases in minimum wage requirements and changes in overtime payment legislation continue to push assisted living costs upward.

 What Goes Into Assisted Living Costs?